Magazin: Departure of Jelena Rozga, and new singers Ivana Kovač and Andrea Šušnjara (2006 - 2024)

 In 2010, Andrea Šušnjara, who was one of the girls from the HRT audition, became the new singer of the group.
 Magazin together with Andrea released the debut single "Sijamski blizanci" ("Siamese twins"), which immediately became a huge success in Croatia and internationally.
 After "Sijamski blizanci", they released the hits; "Kemija", "Još se ne bi udala", "Maslačak", "Luzer", "Muško bez karaktera", "Dušu nemaš da me na njoj nosiš", "Jutro nakon", "Školovana da preživim", "Doktore", "Ima dana" and many others. Šušnjara became the longest lasting main vocalist of the band lasting 14 years in the band (from 2010 - 2024), and they released an album in 2014 titled: Mislim Pozitivno! ("I think Positive!").

 In 2017, Magazin together with Andrea, released the song "Žena, a ne broj" (Woman, not a number), which gained massive popularity in Croatia, gaining 17 million views as of 2025.
+The song lyrically discusses an unhappy love relationship.
+A music video directed by Leo Bartulica portrayed her as a bride, dressed all in white was located in a natural settings outdoor.
+It also features scenes of Andrea singing the song in the halls of the music school Josip Hatze.
+Speaking of its conception, Andrea revealed how the title was a reflection of what all women want, which was "complete attention and respect in the relationship".
+The song was also performed at the CMC Festival.
 Andrea left Magazin in 2024, to continue her solo career.